scalalandio/chimney/docs/docs/cookbook.md

     from some config or context and for better debugging experience (e.g. using fail fast for normal operations, but letting us change a switch in the deployed app without recompiling and redeploying everything to test just one call).

-What does it means for us?
+What does it mean to us?

 !!! warning